xyzhengg/Wordle-Project/README.md

 ## Optional Functionality
 1. Could be fun if they win, make fireworks go off in the background (only if time allows)
 2. Add sound on button presses etc?
-3. Be able to do language adaptations and select what language to use e.g. german, french, latin, italian, dutch e.g. american vs british spelling
+3. NAH Be able to do language adaptations and select what language to use e.g. german, french, latin, italian, dutch e.g. american vs british spelling
 4. Could also make it allow more or less guesses!
-5. Maybe a point system?
+5. DONE Maybe a point system?

 ## Keeping Track of Things
 1. If win, tell em they won, and can have another go